logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_monitoring/feature_monitoring_advanced.md

 ## Disable feature monitoring

-You can enable and disable feature monitoring while keeping the historical statistics and comparison results.
+You can enable or disable feature monitoring while keeping the historical statistics and comparison results.

 ### From UI